WeileiZeng/tutorial/programming-project/README.md

     - Ask a question you think is meaningful, and then try to find answer through big data on twitter.

 - Website
-  - Build a website for a team, a company, or as your own portfolia.
+  - Build a website for a team, a company, a church, or as your own portfolia.
   - https://mobirise.com/
   - https://jekyllrb.com/showcase/